AdityaDusi97/Iris-Image-Processing/README.md

 # Iris-Image-Processing
-Code with GUI for Database Creation, encoding and verification This work is an agglomeration of works from :
+Code with GUI for Database Creation, encoding and verification

+This also involves work a few snippets works from :
 1. Prakash Manandhar (pmanandhar@umassd.edu)
 2. Peter Kovesi & Libor Masek,Department of Computer Science & Software Engineering, The University of Western Australia